tralireza/DS/README.md

-Simple & (not so Simple) DS Proglems in Go
+Simple & (not so Simple) DS Problems in Go
 ==